PyLaboThap/LaboThapPy/docs/source/documentation/component/steady_state/steady_state_doc.rst

 Steady-state models
 ===================

-This section provides an overview of the steady-state models for components in the PyLaboThap library.
+This section provides an overview of the steady-state models for components in the LaboThapPy library.

 .. toctree::
    :maxdepth: 2